SomewhatMay/SyncedTime/README.md

 If you are calling this on the server, it is recommended to use `tick()` instead; as it will return the same value.

-If you are using Synced time, then use this function.
+If you are using Synced time on the client, then use call function.

-If you are using time that never needs to be synced with the server, use `tick()` instead.
+If you are using time on the client that never needs to be synced or differentiated with the server, use `tick()` instead.

 ### How to run a game loaded check
 ```lua